Mendenhall, Mississippi

+Mendenhall is a city in and the county seat of Simpson County, Mississippi, United States.
+The population was 2,504 at the 2010 census.
+Mendenhall is part of the Jackson Metropolitan Statistical Area.

 History

 Mendenhall was originally called Edna, to honor the wife of developer Phillip Didlake.
 After learning that a town with that name already existed in Mississippi, the city had its name changed to Mendenhall to honor Thomas Mendenhall, a citizen and lawyer from Westville, Mississippi (which has become a ghost town).

 Mendenhall is the county seat of Simpson County.
 The county courthouse was built in 1907 by architect Andrew J. Byron.

-The Mendenhall Public School mascot is the Tigers.
-Also located in Mendenhall is Simpson County Academy.
-The school mascot is the Cougars.
-Mendenhall's zip code is 39114.

-Weathersby was an unincorporated census-designated community 2.7 mi southeast of Mendenhall, and 7.4 mi northeast of Magee.
+Weathersby, named for one of its founding families, was an unincorporated census-designated community 2.7 mi southeast of Mendenhall, and 7.4 mi northeast of Magee.
 According to Charles Baldwin, Simpson County Tax Collector, Mendenhall annexed Weathersby in the 1980s.

-B & B Meat Market and Deli is located in Mendenhall and has been awarded "Best Burger in Mississippi" by the Mississippi Beef Council in 2017 and 2019.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.3 sqmi, of which 5.3 sqmi is land and 0.04 sqmi (0.37%) is water.